 14 Killed In Assam Rifles – Locals Conflict In Nagaland

-In a massive escalation between the Assam Rifles and the local people of Tiru village in Nagaland lon Saturday , at least 14 people were killed including a jawan.
+In a massive escalation between the Assam Rifles and the local people of Tiru village in Nagaland on Saturday, at least 14 people were killed including a jawan.

 The incident happened when the Assam Rifles reportedly shot two people suspected of being National Socialist Council of Nagaland, Khaplang faction (NSCN-K) militants.